risingwavelabs/risingwave/docs/aggregation.md

 ![init-agg-group](./images/aggregation/init-agg-group.png)

-AggGroups are initialized when the `AggGroupCache` is empty.
+AggGroups are initialized when corresponding aggregation groups are not found in `AggGroupCache`.
 This could be either because the `AggGroupCache` got evicted, or its a new group key.